Trump nominee elected to head Latin American development bank | Politics

 Claver-Carone is a key architect of the U.S. "America Rising" program, or "America Crece" aimed at accelerating private investment in the region.
 The Trump administration is also pushing U.S. companies to relocate manufacturing facilities from China to the Western Hemisphere.
 The IDB has been led by Latin Americans, with an American in the No. 2 job, since the institution's inception in 1959.
 Critics say electing Claver-Carone to head the bank and his pledge to appoint a Latin American as executive vice president sets a precedent that could harm Washington in the end by loosening its hold on the bank's No. 2 post.

-Senator Patrick Leahy, the top Democrat on the Senate Appropriations Committee, said the vote raised questions about Latin Americans "charting their own future" and signalled it could have consequences for U.S. funding of the institution.
-"I have always believed that to be successful, countries need to take responsibility for their own development, and the U.S. should play a supportive role.
-Those roles have now been reversed, and we need to review whether this is the best use of resources to assist the people of those countries," Leahy said in a statement to Reuters.
+Senator Patrick Leahy, the top Democrat on the Senate Appropriations Committee, said the vote raised questions about Latin Americans "charting their own future" and signalled it could have consequences for U.S. funding of the institution. "...We need to review whether this is the best use of resources to assist the people of those countries," Leahy said in a statement to Reuters.

 ALSO READ